-Jenna Forsyth, a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, pursues research that aims to characterize and minimize environmental exposures that undermine child health in low-income countries.
+Jenna Forsyth, a PhD student in the Emmett Interdisciplinary Program in environment and resources, pursues research that aims to characterize and minimize environmental exposures that undermine child health in low-income countries.
 Working with communities, she hopes to develop and test solutions to reduce exposures; as part of this work, she is also interested in educational and behavioral approaches to community engagement.
-Jenna currently focuses on heavy metal exposure in Bangladesh and mosquito-borne disease in Kenya.
+Forsyth focuses on heavy metal exposure in Bangladesh and mosquito-borne disease in Kenya.
 She holds a master's degree in environmental engineering and global health from the University of Washington and a bachelor's degree in biology from Carleton College.